Briant-20/The-Savory-Spot/README.md

 As a user I can edit my reservations so that I change them to better suit my schedule ✅

 As a user I can delete my reservations so that I don't stop the restaurant from taking other bookings ✅

+# Features

+The menu can be viewed in sections by clicking on individual buttons that represent different categories.

+The menu can also be searched and will display any meals on offer that match the request.

+Users can sign up to create their own account and sign back in at a later time.

+Users can create, read, update, and delete their own reservations.

+Users can contact the restaurant by sending an email on the contact page.